top of page

 • Immersive VR training can improve young children's ability to cycle on roads safely.

-By combining scientific research with innovative training methods, we aim to equip young cyclists with the skills and awareness needed to navigate roads confidently and competently.
+By combining scientific research with innovative training methods, we aim to equip micromobility users, of all ages and backgrounds, with the skills and awareness required to navigate roads confidently and competently.

 IN COLLABORATION WITH